Moesif/moesif-aws-lambda-nodejs/README.md

 </table>

 ## Examples
+See the [example AWS Lambda function](https://github.com/Moesif/moesif-aws-lambda-nodejs/blob/master/app.js) that uses this middleware.

-Here are some examples that demonstrate how to add and update customer information using this middleware.
+The following examples demonstrate how to add and update customer information.

 ### Update a Single User